mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/README.md

 2. For contextual features
     * In folder ‘2.Data_Processing/Contextual_features_Processing’
         *  run Contextual_Feature_Extraction.py
+            * This code will create 144 csv files for each of the contextual features
         * Then run Contextual_Feature_Merging.py
-            * This code extracts the contextual features that match with the labeled coordinates and merges them all into one csv file
+            * This code merges all contextual csv files into one csv file
     * In folder ‘3.Contextual_and_Covariate_Features_Modeling/Code'
         * Run Contextual_Feature_Importance_0_1.py
-            * This will run feature importance methods for the contextual features and store results in ‘3.Contextual_and_Covariate_Features_Modeling/feature_selection/Contextual’
+            * This code will run feature importance methods for the contextual features and store results in ‘3.Contextual_and_Covariate_Features_Modeling/feature_selection/Contextual’
   3. For Covariate Features
       * In folder ‘2.Data_processing/Covariate_Features_Processing’ run covariate_extraction.py
         * This code will process the covariate data into a csv
       * In folder ‘3.Contextual_and_Covariate_Features_Modeling/Code'  run Covariate_Feature_Importance_0_1.py
-        * This will run feature importance methods for the covariate features and store results in ‘3.Contextual_and_Covariate_Features_Modeling/feature_selection/Covariate’
+        * This code will run feature importance methods for the covariate features and store results in ‘3.Contextual_and_Covariate_Features_Modeling/feature_selection/Covariate’
   4. Run Contextual_Ensemble_Model.py
-      * This file will run ensemble modeling for the contextual features
+      * This code will run ensemble modeling for the contextual features
   5. RunModels.py
-      * This file will run modeling for both contextual and covariate features
+      * This code will run modeling for both contextual and covariate features